RBrearton/py-htmx/pages/b2_ps2.md

 As $\Lambda(\beta)$ is a Lorentz transformation, it belongs to $\mathrm{SO}(1, 3)$.
 The question also tells us that $L$ belongs to $\mathrm{SO}(1, 3)$, so $R$ is a product of two elements of $\mathrm{SO}(1, 3)$, and hence belongs to $\mathrm{SO}(1, 3)$.

-The rest is tedious algebra, but nothing complicated.
+The rest is tricky algebra; nothing complicated, but some steps are annoying to spot.

 START_ADMONITION info Show working